What Can Show Up as Benzodiazepines in a Urine Test? A Comprehensive Guide

 - Antihistamines: Including hydroxyzine.

-Key Takeaway: Familiarize yourself with drugs that show up as benzodiazepines to ensure accurate test results.
+Key Takeaway: Familiarise yourself with drugs that show up as benzodiazepines to ensure accurate test results.

 Benzodiazepine Detection in Urine: Factors Affecting Results